Discord-Lists/botlist/readme.md

+# Discord Lists Update:
+Discord Lists is now opensource!
+Enjoy.
+We do have a MIT licenese.
+We at minium require credit to our project like this:
+`Thanks to Discord Lists for the website` or
+`Originaly made by Discord Lists` and lastly
+`Modified verison of Discord Lists`
 # Discord Lists V6:

 We are glad to announce the release of V6 for Discord Lists!
 Make sure to read the wiki for setup instructions.